FIA-FPT-Information-Assurance-Club/2024-Technical-Entrance-Test/web/Ez-Web-PHP/Write Up/README.md

 #### Final part
 `⚠️ Final part: you must send a post request to /get_f1nal_fl4g.php.
 Data: "hacker=me" ⚠️`

 - I think it's an easy part, ask Google or ChatGPT for help.
-We can use have a lot of ways to send a POST request.
+We can find a lot of ways to send a POST request.
 But I will use `curl` command.

 ```bash
 curl -X POST https://web-so-easy-chall.fiahackingisfun.id.vn/get_f1nal_fl4g.php -d "hacker=me"